 - Who on the team will be taking the first admission?

 Leaving these huddles with an identified room and nurse for the next admission or transfer will aid in efficient throughput in the organization, especially when this practice of 'staying a bed ahead'continues throughout the shift.
 Also, you might consider including environmental services so they can plan for adequate resources as well.

 With all huddles, it is understood that a plan is dynamic.
 However, if you begin with elevated huddles it will better prepare the team for any changes that may arise during the day.

 Jean Davila, RN, MSN is a Studer Group coach, nurse and nurse executive with more than a decade of experience at a level-one trauma center.
 Jean has a passion for helping healthcare organizations improve patient experience and provide quality of care.

-Erin Shipley, RN, MSN has more 15 years of leadership experience as a clinical nurse manager and service line administrator.
-As a Studer Group coach, Erin’s passion, entrepreneurial spirit and professional drive set the stage for a continued push towards operational excellence.
+Erin Shipley, RN, MSN has more than 15 years of leadership experience as a clinical nurse manager and service line administrator.
+As a Studer Group coach, Erin's passion, entrepreneurial spirit and professional drive set the stage for a continued push towards operational excellence.

 Diana Topjian, RN, MSN, DM, C-ENP is a Studer Group coach with more than 30 years of experience ranging from direct line staff nurse to executive leadership roles in both academic and community-based hospitals.

 Kim Vyers, RN has more than 30 years of healthcare experience with 12 years in nursing leadership.